jg2git/Celcius/README.md

 # Celcius
-## Qblox Temperature Alarm Project V0.1.0
+## Celcius - Temperature Alarm Project V0.1.0

 The repository contains the source code for the Celcius C++ project.
 The project is designed to periodically acquire temperature from sensors and alert the user with an alarm if there is an overshoot in temperature beyond a certain threshold.